javascript-tutorial/en.javascript.info/1-js/11-async/08-async-await/article.md

 f().then(alert); // 1
 ```

-We could explicitly return a promise, which would be the same:
+...We could explicitly return a promise, which would be the same:

 ```js run
 async function f() {